Respectify/respectify-php/README.md

 This runs phpdocumentor as a Docker image, aliased to phpdoc.
 Looking at there page there is no simpler installation method, certainly not via `compose`.
 There's some other (yet another?) package manager called `phive`.

+Customised template: to get the Home.md file containing what we want we need to customuse the Markdown template.
+That is checked in to phpdocumentor-markdown-customised (it's a modified version of MIT-licensed https://github.com/Saggre/phpDocumentor-markdown)

+$ phpdoc --directory=src --target=docs --template="phpdocumentor-markdown-customised/themes/markdown" --title="Respectify PHP Library"